gabrielbellamy/DIG1102-assignments/homework-7.1.md

 // This funtion appears to be called Right Content for Route its arguments are ROUTE & NAVIGATOR

-// The scope variable is "return"
+// The scope variable is "return" ***Return is a command to return from the function, it is not a variable.

 // the RETURN Value is NULL